11 Apr 2019

 If your total income is equal to or less than $37,697 and you make personal after-tax contributions of $1,000 (and meet other eligibility criteria), you could receive the maximum co-contribution of $500.

-If your total income is between $37,697 and $52,697 your maximum entitlement will reduce progressively as your income rises.
-Note, figures are indexed each year and may change in future.
+If your total income is between $37,697 and $52,697, your maximum entitlement will reduce progressively as your income rises.
+These figures are indexed each year and may change in the future.

-Meanwhile, you don’t need to apply for the super co-contribution, but you will need to ensure that you have provided your tax file number to your super fund.
+You don’t need to apply for the super co-contribution, but you will need to provide your tax file number to your super fund.

-Then, once you’ve lodged your tax return, the Australian Taxation Office (ATO) will use the info provided in your tax return and the contribution information from your super fund to work out your eligibility, with any amount of co-contribution that’s owing to you typically deposited into your super fund.
+Once you’ve lodged your tax return, the Australian Taxation Office (ATO) will use the info provided in your tax return and the contribution information from your super fund to work out your eligibility.
+Any co-contribution that’s owed to you will usually be deposited into your super fund.

-If you earn $37,000 or less annually, and you (or your employer on your behalf) make concessional super contributions, the government may refund the tax you paid on those contributions back into your super account, up to a maximum of $500 per year.
+If you earn $37,000 or less a year, and you (or your employer) make concessional super contributions, the government may refund the tax you paid on those contributions back into your super account, up to a maximum of $500 per year.

-If you are eligible for the low income super tax offset, it will be automatically calculated by the ATO and deposited in your super account after you lodge your tax return.
+If you’re eligible for the low income super tax offset, it will be automatically calculated by the ATO and deposited in your super account after you lodge your tax return.

-Generally, if you do make after-tax contributions to your spouse’s super fund, you can claim an 18% tax offset on up to $3,000 when completing your tax return at the end of the year, but the receiving spouse’s income must be $37,000 or less for you to qualify for the full tax offset and less than $40,000 for you to receive a partial tax offset.
+Generally, if you do make after-tax contributions to your spouse’s super fund, you can claim an 18% tax offset on up to $3,000 when completing your tax return at the end of the year.
+Your spouse’s income must be $37,000 or less for you to qualify for the full tax offset and less than $40,000 for you to receive a partial tax offset.